Packing List

 |

-I typically bring a long-sleeve silk shirt
+I typically bring a long-sleeve silk or wool shirt

 |